 This course assists students in developing knowledge, skills, values, meanings and experiences necessary to achieve competency in performing comprehensive and holistic health assessment of individuals across the lifespan.
-Concurrent enrollment in NLAB 201, N272, N 283, N 200 and NLAB 222 or N213 is required or permission of the instructors.
+Concurrent enrollment in NLAB 201, N 272, N 283, N 200 and NLAB 222 or N 213 is required.
 Four credits.